How to DO and DO NOT on Your Hawaii Vacation Plan (2023)

 - Nothing should be discarded on beaches or trails.

-- Do not park in a restricted area, disregard "no parking" signs, or pull over to the shoulder.
+- Do not park in a prohibited area, ignore "no parking" signs, or pull over to the shoulder.
 The issue is particularly severe on Maui's Road to Hana.

 - Take any sand or rocks you want

-- Don't accidentally damage coral by letting your fins rest on the reef.
+- Don't accidentally damage coral by letting your fins rest on it or stepping on it while snorkeling.

 - Don't take anything of value with you, and make sure your bags are safely tucked away in the trunk.
 Avoid compact cars because they don't have a trunk cover, and opt instead for a midsize rental.